 Although the Diversity Plan does not use the term cultural competence in describing the strategic directions that follow, the Executive Diversity Working Group thought it useful to include an explanation of the term in this document.
-The term "cultural competence" or "cultural competency" is a well-established concept and professional standard in such fields as health care, education, psychology, social services, and increasingly in the corporate world.
-For some members of the University community, the term is well understood, but others may have never encountered the term or may not have had a chance to develop an understanding of the term.
+The term "cultural competence" or "cultural competency" is a well-established concept and professional standard in such fields as health care, education, psychology, social services, and increasingly in the corporate world but is a less used term in other disciplines.
 For some people the term is a useful way to address the need to develop a set of skills to promote cross-cultural effectiveness.
 For others, the term is unfamiliar, its meaning unclear, and its use problematic.
-We recognize
+We recognize that the term carries a range of usages, meanings, and implications, and we do not necessarily endorse all ways that the term is or has been employed.
+Nonetheless, recognizing its value after extensive listening and discussion, the Executive Diversity Working Group crafted its own working definition to promote clarity: